BasilAboSaleem/education-platform-nodejs/README.md

   - Manage courses (list, add, edit, delete, view details with lessons)
   - Approve/reject pending courses and lessons with rejection reasons
   - Manage categories (list, add, edit, delete, change status, search)
+  - **Payment Report Section**: Fully integrated section to view, filter, and analyze all course payments, with internal tabs and branches for detailed reports.

 - **Teacher Dashboard**:
   - View and manage own courses and lessons
   - Add new courses and lessons